 When you are cutting without a mat, you can cut things that are 12 inches x 10 feet.
 When cutting with a mat, you can cut up to 12″ x 24″.

 You can also upgrade to a 15″ cutting width with the Silhouette Cameo Plus or 20″ cutting width with the Silhouette Cameo Pro.
-(These machines have not been released yet but are scheduled to come out in 2020.)

 A Cricut maker can cut up to 12″x 24″.
 A much smaller area than the Silhouette.